lidav953/SchedulerBot/README.md

 # SchedulerBot

-SchedulerBot is a simple bot that automatically schedules and manages events for your discord server.
+SchedulerBot is a simple bot that schedules and manages events for your discord server.

 ## Features